The Triangle Condition for the Marked Random Connection Model: Preliminaries

 \begin{theorem}[Spectral Theorem - Multiplication Operator Version] Let $\left\{H_i\right\}_{i\in I}$ be a commutative family of bounded, self-adjoint operators on a separable Hilbert space $\Hilbert$.
 Then there exists a $\sigma$-finite measure space $\left(\Omega,\Sigma_\Omega, \mu\right)$, a family of bounded, measurable, real-valued functions $\left\{h_i\right\}_{i\in I}$ on $\Omega$, and a unitary map $U \colon \Hilbert \to L^2\left(\Omega,\Sigma_\Omega, \mu\right)$ such that for $\mu$-a.e. $\omega$,

 for all $f\in L^2\left(\Omega,\Sigma_\Omega. \mu\right)$ and $i\in I$. \end{theorem}

 \begin{proof} For a proof in more generality, see \cite[Theorem~1.47]{folland2016course}. \end{proof}

 In the context of a finite dimensional Hilbert space $\Hilbert$, the Spectral Theorem is effectively just the statement that Hermitian matrices can be diagonalized over $\R$.
 Here $U$ is represented by a unitary matrix composed from the orthonormal eigenbasis of $\left\{H_i\right\}$, and the entries of the resulting diagonal matrix corresponding to $H_i$ are the values of the function $h_i(\omega)$.

-One famous application of the Spectral Theorem for \emph{infinite} dimensional Hilbert spaces is in the context of convolution operators on $\Rd$ with Lebesgue measure.
-Suppose the operator $G\colon L^2\left(\Rd\right) \to L^2\left(\Rd\right)$ acts on the function $f$ by

-for some function $g\colon \Rd\to\R$.
-If $g$ is integrable then Schur's test proves that $G$ is bounded, and if $g$ is reflection invariant (that is, $g(\xbar)=g(-\xbar)$) then expanding the inner product proves that $G$ is self-adjoint.
-Supposing that these conditions hold, then the Fourier transform of $g$ is given by the bounded real function $\widehat{g}\colon \Rd\to\R$ defined by

-Furthermore, the Plancherel Theorem states that for a function $f\in L^2\left(\Rd\right)\cap L^1\left(\Rd\right)$ then the $L^2$-norm of $f$ is equal to the $L^2$-norm of $\widehat{f}$.
-This - along with the clear linearity of the Fourier transform map - shows that the Fourier transform map can be considered a bounded linear operator $L^2\left(\Rd\right) \to L^2\left(\Rd\right)$.
-The Fourier Inversion Theorem also relates the Fourier transform map to its inverse and its adjoint, and this can be used to show that the Fourier transform map is in fact a unitary linear operator.

-The famous Convolution Theorem says that the Fourier transform of the convolution of two functions is the pointwise product of their individual Fourier transforms.
-This means that

-This can then be understood as an instance of the Spectral Theorem.
-In this case, both the Hilbert spaces are $L^2\left(\Rd\right)$, the unitary map is (the inverse of) the Fourier transform map, and the function $h$ takes the values of the Fourier function, $\widehat{g}$, on $\Rd$.

-Part of the power of the Fourier transform lies in that fact that this single unitary map simultaneously ``diagonalizes" a large class of operators.
-The translation and reflection invariance of the Lebesgue measure on $\Rd$ means that for integrable functions $g,h\colon \Rd\to\R$,

-(using the substitution $\ubar=\xbar-\ybar$).
-Therefore the family of convolution operators described here form a commutative family of operators.
+For convolution operators on functions on $\Rd$, the Fourier transform plays the role of $U$ and turns the complicated convolution operation into simple pointwise multiplication.

 We also present here a lemma that relates the operator norm and spectral supremum for operators on $L^2(\X)$ to operators on $L^2(\Ecal)$.
 Given a family $\left\{A_k\right\}_{k\in\Rd}$ of subsets of $\Complex$, we define the \emph{essential union} of these sets to be